Student Health

 COVID-19

 EFSC has returned to normal pre-COVID operations, with full capacity on-campus classes and events.
 See the Student Services Guide for on-campus services available on a walk-in basis or by appointment, plus virtual options.
-Read the latest update.
+Read the latest updates.

 Hepatitis B